Chaim Soutine

 29.99 €

-This book is a fundamental monograph dedicated to Chaim Soutine (1893-1943).
-Even today it ranks first among lifetime studies, serious catalogues, articles and publications on the artist's work.
+This book is a definitive monograph dedicated to Chaim Soutine (1893–1943).
+It still ranks first among lifetime studies, serious catalogues, articles, and publications on the artist's work.

-Soutine's Olympic gift is obvious, his painting has long and forever stood on a par with the works of Van Gogh, Munch and Picasso.
-For more than a quarter of a century he worked separately from contemporary art, which, without him, nevertheless, could not have become what it became.
-Soutine did not enter any "national history of art", remaining an alien in France and maintaining a connection with Russian culture only in the hidden depths of his work, which belonged more to Time - the 20th century, than to the Place where it grew up.
+Soutine's Olympian gift is obvious; his painting has long since stood on a par with the works of Van Gogh, Munch, and Picasso.
+For more than a quarter of a century, he worked separately from contemporary art, which, without him, nevertheless could not have become what it did.
+Soutine has not entered any "national art history," remaining a stranger in France and maintaining a connection to Russian culture only in the hidden depths of his work, which belonged more to its Time—the 20th century—than to the Place where it grew.

-The artist developed the most important tendency of 20th century art, which began with Baudelaire: the aestheticization of everything, independent of the subject, rather, even in spite of it.
-The feeling of life as suffering, and painting as a way to overcome it, will forever remain the dominant theme of his work.
+The artist developed a crucial trend in 20th-century art, dating back to Baudelaire: the aestheticization of everything, independent of its subject, or rather, even in defiance of it.
+The sense of life as suffering, and painting as a path to overcoming it, will forever remain the dominant theme of his work.
 He died during World War II.
-Among the few who saw Soutine off at the Montparnasse Cemetery was Picasso.
+Picasso was among the few who paid his last respects at the Montparnasse Cemetery.

-The book is addressed to art historians and a wide range of lovers of 20th-century art.
+This book is addressed to art historians and a wide audience of 20th-century art lovers.

-Soutine's Olympic gift is obvious, his painting has long and forever stood on a par with the works of Van Gogh, Munch and Picasso.
-For more than a quarter of a century he worked separately from contemporary art, which, without him, nevertheless, could not have become what it became.
-Soutine did not enter any "national history of art", remaining an alien in France and maintaining a connection with Russian culture only in the hidden depths of his work, which belonged more to Time - the 20th century, than to the Place where it grew up.
+Soutine's Olympian gift is obvious; his painting has long since stood on a par with the works of Van Gogh, Munch, and Picasso.
+For more than a quarter of a century, he worked separately from contemporary art, which, without him, nevertheless could not have become what it did.
+Soutine has not entered any "national art history," remaining a stranger in France and maintaining a connection to Russian culture only in the hidden depths of his work, which belonged more to its Time—the 20th century—than to the Place where it grew.

-The artist developed the most important tendency of 20th century art, which began with Baudelaire: the aestheticization of everything, independent of the subject, rather, even in spite of it.
-The feeling of life as suffering, and painting as a way to overcome it, will forever remain the dominant theme of his work.
+The artist developed a crucial trend in 20th-century art, dating back to Baudelaire: the aestheticization of everything, independent of its subject, or rather, even in defiance of it.
+The sense of life as suffering, and painting as a path to overcoming it, will forever remain the dominant theme of his work.
 He died during World War II.
-Among the few who saw Soutine off at the Montparnasse Cemetery was Picasso.
+Picasso was among the few who paid his last respects at the Montparnasse Cemetery.

-The book is addressed to art historians and a wide range of lovers of 20th-century art.
+This book is addressed to art historians and a wide audience of 20th-century art lovers.

 See also: